0xSmiley/0xSmiley.github.io/_posts/2020-04-26-AttacktiveDir.md

 tags: [active,directory]
 ---

-99% of Corporate networks run off of Active Directory from this machine you will have a good base understanding on how to exploit such an environment.
+99% of Corporate networks run off Active Directory.
+From this machine you will have a basic understanding on how to exploit such an environment.

 Learning Objectives: